Technology

 Literacy

 For example, water lifting devices had to be maintained in African and Asian cultures whereas water channeling technologies thrived in the Andes.
-While geography dictated to some extent what tools were employed, rewarding craftsmen in maintaining these essential devices for water conveyance revealed the character of a mountain society based on root and grass crops, while desert peoples needed to lift water and rice crops in Asia were a demanding, though nutritious flood dependent form of agriculture.
+While geography dictated to some extent what tools were employed, rewarding craftsmen in maintaining these essential devices for water conveyance revealed the character of a mountain society based on root and grass crops.
+In contrast, desert peoples needed to lift water.
+The development of water and rice crops in Asia were a demanding, though nutritious, flood dependent form of agriculture.

 Thus understanding the ethos affords a better understanding of how technology conveys human desires to order the world.
 Ethology with respect to how tools are used also reveals a desire to liberate forces to accomplish work.
 In the west especially, but originally in China and the Near East, technology was used to master, wind and water, or the otherwise unobtainable energy of falling water, or wind, or electricity in places where these natural forces were readily apparent.

 Because of the complexity of the tools used to build water mills and wind mills, these devices formed a sophisticated tool complex.
-The future development of hydraulic based tools and the mill wright as a practice eventually led to engineering which is still is applied today to serve socially approved and desirable ends such as sanitation and pumps.
+The future development of hydraulic based tools, the mill, and the millwrights as a practice eventually led to formal engineering education which is still an applied form of training today because it serves socially sanctioned, institutionally approved, and civically desirable ends such as drainage, sanitation and pumps.

 etymology | meaning | literacy | ethology | cause of changes in conditions | facets of technical knowledge | purpose